They Were Written Off – Now They Can’t Stop Winning: Inside the Past and Present of the National League’s Surprise Package

 The Rebirth

 Soon after the dissolution of Halifax Town AFC, FC Halifax Town was born.
-The newly formed club were quickly forged just months after their predecessor, and the phoenix club were even able to retain its board of directors.
+The newly formed club was quickly forged just months after its predecessor, and the phoenix club was even able to retain its board of directors.

 Two seasons on and the club found themselves back in the Conference Premier (now known as the National League), where they would continue to be for three seasons before a surprise relegation.
-This relegation campaign was not for nothing, however, as the Shaymen went on to lift their first FA Trophy before they would go on to repeat this success in 2023.
-Their then immediate bounce back has led to this season, where they are currently spending their ninth consecutive season in the division.
+This relegation campaign was not for nothing, however, as the Shaymen went on to lift their first FA Trophy before going on to repeat this success in 2023.
+Then, an immediate bounce back has led back to this season, where they are currently spending their ninth consecutive season in the division.

 The Present is Promising